Lunala Best Moveset

 Lunala waits at a fixed spot in this game.
 Head to Altar of the Moone for a one-time encounter.
 No random spawns or encounter rates involved — it's a set battle at a known location.

-How to Obtain Lunala in Sun & Moon
+How to Obtain Lunala in SM

 To get Lunala, start by catching Cosmog through gift encounters at Lv.
 5-55.
 The chain covers 2 catchable stages before reaching the final form.